San Diego County Gas Prices Rise Slightly - Times of San Diego

 with a small monthly contribution

-The average price is four-tenths of a cent less than one week ago and 3.6 cents lower than one month ago, but 27.5 cents more than one year ago, according to figures from the AAA and Oil Price Information Service.
-It has fallen 4.2 cents since the start of the year.
+The average price is four-tenths of a cent less than one week ago and 2 cents lower than one month ago, but 26.9 cents more than one year ago, according to figures from the AAA and Oil Price Information Service.

 “Southern California gasoline average prices continue to be the most expensive in the country, and recent declines in oil prices worldwide have not yet made much of an impact locally,” said Jeffrey Spring, the Automobile Club of Southern California’s corporate communications manager.